laurenkhoury/amfam/README.md

 # amfam

-## project
+## About the Project

-## data
+## Data

-## files
+## Files

-- archive/ folder : contains all files from previous repo on this project which can be found here [DSHB-Capstone_AMFAM](https://github.com/lsmithbecker/DSHB-Capstone-AMFAM)
+- archive folder : contains all files from previous repository for this project which can be found here [DSHB-Capstone-AMFAM](https://github.com/lsmithbecker/DSHB-Capstone-AMFAM)